DFS areas of activity

 DFS has the following areas of activity:

 The task of the Control Centre division is to guide aircraft safely through German airspace.
 In Langen, near Frankfurt, DFS operates Europe's largest radar control centre.
 There are additional control centres in Bremen, Karlsruhe and Munich.
-DFS is also represented at the Eurocontrol Centre in Maastricht.

 The Tower division ensures that air traffic at German airports is handled safely and punctually.
 Throughout Germany, DFS is represented at 16 international airports, and at nine regional airports by its subsidiary The Tower Company.